hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/DesignPattern/README.md

 #### Factories as singletons.

 An application typically needs only one instance of a ConcreteFactory per product family.
-So it’s usually best implemented as a Singleton
+So it’s usually best implemented as a `Singleton Method` .

 #### Creating the products

 AbstractFactory only declares an interface for creating products.

-The most common way to implement a subclass is to define a factory method (see ***Factory Method***) for each product.
++ The most common way to implement a subclass is to define a factory method (see `Factory Method` ) for each product.
 Factory will specify its products by overriding the factory method for each.
 While this implementation is simple, it requires a new concrete factory subclass for each product family.

-If many product families are possible, the concrete factory can be implemented using the ***Prototype*** pattern.
++ If many product families are possible, the concrete factory can be implemented using the `Prototype Pattern`.
 The concrete factory is initialized with a prototypical instance of each product in the family, and it creates a new product by cloning its prototype.

 #### Defining extensible factories

-AbstractFactory usually defines a different operation for each kind of product it can produce.
 Adding a new kind of product requires changing the AbstractFactory interface and all the classes that depend on it.

-A more flexible but less safe design is to add a parameter to operations that create objects (Polymorphism).
+A more flexible but less safe design is to add a parameter to operations that create objects ( `Polymorphism`) - This parameter specifies the kind of object to be created, which could be a class identifier, an integer, a string, or anything else that identifies the kind of product.

 For example, AbstractFactory only needs a single “Make” operation with a parameter indicating the kind of object to create.
 This is the technique used in the Prototype-and the class-based abstract factories discussed earlier.

-### Simple Code

 ## Factory Method

+### Indent

-### Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ## Builder

+### Indent

-### Separate the construction of a complex object from its representation so that the same construction process can create different
+Separate the construction of a complex object from its representation so that the same construction process can create different representations.

-representations.

 ## Prototype